The .22 Hornet is an old school varmint hunting cartridge that, despite being something of a niche caliber, has managed to persevere through today.

 We can’t be sure who first developed the round, but we do know that it started as a wildcat cartridge in the 1920s.

-Credit is most often given to Grosvenor Wotkyns, a member of the Ordnance Department at Benicia Arsenal in California, and while we can’t be sure he was the first to load the round, we do know he’s the one who got the .22 Hornet off the ground commercially.
+Credit goes to Grosvenor Wotkyns, a member of the Ordnance Department at Benicia Arsenal in California.
+While we can’t verify that he was the first to load the round, we do know he got the .22 Hornet off the ground commercially.

 Inspired by Wotkyns’s work with .22 Hornet (though it didn’t carry that name yet), Colonel Townsend Whelen, renowned soldier, outdoors men, and riflemen, took an interest in the new round.
 With the help of his Army associates, G. A. Woody and Al Woodworth, Whelen converted three Springfield Model 1922 rifles to use with the round, then began testing and improving it.